Data-Management-by-Design/DMbD/workshops/README.md

 ## Workshop 3

-The theme for the [third workshop](ws3) was the somewhat broad **Doing reasearch with data**, to encompass the breadth of processing data in a research.
+The theme for the [third workshop](ws3) was the somewhat broad **Doing research with data**, to encompass the breadth of processing data in a research.

 The presentation from the second workshop is available as a [PDF](ws3/ws3-slides.pdf).